-Shoshone County Fire Protection District No. 1 is located in Central Shoshone County in Northern Idaho.
+Shoshone County Fire is located in Central Shoshone County in Northern Idaho.
 Geographically, we are located along Interstate 90 approximately 81 miles East of Spokane, Washington and 120 miles West of Missoula, Montana.
-Our district provides Fire and EMS services too approximately 65 square miles in a mountainous region with an approximate population of 5,500 permanent citizens.
-The district includes the incorporated cities of: Osburn, Wallace as well as the areas of: 9 Mile, Burke, Two Mile, Sunny Slopes, Terror Gulch, and Silverton, a vast area of outlying canyons and drainages.
-We have a staff of 7 career firefighters and 25 dedicated volunteer members district wide that are trained for both structural, wild land firefighting, and EMS.
+Our District provides Fire and EMS services to approximately 65 square miles in a mountainous region with an approximate population of 5,500 permanent citizens.
+The District includes the incorporated cities of Osburn, Wallace as well as the areas of 9 Mile, Burke, Two Mile, Sunny Slopes, Terror Gulch, Silverton, and a vast area of outlying canyons and drainages.
+We have a staff of 7 career firefighters and 25 dedicated volunteer members district-wide that are trained for structural, wildland firefighting, and EMS.

-Wallace is a historic city in the Panhandle region of the U.S. state of Idaho and the county seat of Shoshone County in the Silver Valley mining district.
+Wallace is a historic city in the Panhandle region of the U.S. state of Idaho and county seat of Shoshone County in the Silver Valley mining district.
 Wallace sits alongside the South Fork Coeur d'Alene River.
-Wallace is the principal town of the Coeur d'Alene silver-mining district, which produced more silver than any other mining district in the United States.
-Burke-Canyon Road runs through historic mining communities – many of them now deserted – north and eastward toward the Montana state line.
-East of Wallace, the Route of the Hiawatha (rails-to-trails) and the Lookout Pass ski area are popular with locals and tourists.
+Wallace is the principal town of the Coeur d'Alene Silver Mining District, which produced more silver than any other mining district in the United States.
+Burke-Canyon Road runs through historic mining communities – many of them now deserted – North and Eastward toward the Montana state line.
+East of Wallace, the Route of the Hiawatha (rails-to-trails) and Lookout Pass Ski area are popular with locals and tourists.
 Silverton is an unincorporated community in Shoshone County, Idaho, United States, located one mile west of Wallace.
-Osburn is a city in Shoshone County, Idaho, United States.
-Located in the Silver Valley mining region of northern Idaho.
+Osburn is a city in Shoshone County, Idaho, United States, located in the Silver Valley Mining region of Northern Idaho.
 The city was named for Bill Osborne, who established a trading post here.

-Our people pledge a commitment to preserving the quality of life.
-We protect lives, property and the environment with compassion vigilance, and dedication to excellence.
+Our department pledge a commitment to preserving the quality of life.
+We protect lives, property, and the environment with compassion, vigilance, and dedication to excellence.

 Proud Members of: